dotnet/docs/docs/fsharp/style-guide/conventions.md

 - If the size of your data is 16 bytes or smaller.
 - If you're likely to have many of these data types resident in memory in a running program.

 If the first condition applies, you should generally use a struct.
 If both apply, you should almost always use a struct.
+There may be some cases where the previous conditions apply, but using a struct is no better or worse than using a reference type, but they are likely to be rare.
+It's important to always measure when making changes like this, though, and not operate on assumption or intuition.

 #### Prefer struct tuples when grouping small value types